Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

-Collect the set of $2$-dimensional cones $\sigma\subset N_S$ containing $\rho$ as a face and whose image in the value group is the nonnegative elements.
+Collect the set of all $2$-dimensional rational polyhedral cones $\sigma\subset N_S$ containing $\rho$ as a face and whose image in the value group is the nonnegative elements.
+There is an ordering among elements in this set by inclusion.
 The dual monoids $P_\sigma$ determine fine and saturated submonoids of the characteristic monoid of direct image.
-We obtain, for each $\sigma$, a fine and saturated logarithmic structure extending the one on $S^\circ$.
-Denote it by $S_\sigma$.
+We obtain, for each choice of cone $\sigma$, a fine and saturated logarithmic structure extending the one on $S^\circ$ whose characteristic monoid at the closed point is $P_\sigma$.
+Denote the extension by $S_\sigma$.

-For a finite extension $K'$ of $K$ equipped with the natural valuation, the corresponding morphism $\spec R'\to\spec R$ induces a map from the value group of $K'$ to the value group of $K$.
-The map on value groups is an inclusion of a finite index sublattice, and in particular, if we denote by the spectrum by $S'$ the associated vector spaces $N_S$ and $N_{S'}$ above are naturally isomorphic.
-Since the logarithmic structure at the generic point is unaffected by the ramified base change, the induced integral structure on $\rho$ under this identification is also unaffected by the base change.